Arrival and induction

 The Online Induction Planner has been designed to let you know where you need to be and when, according to your Department and College Induction activities and events.

-Attendance of all of department-based activities is compulsory and we have tried to plan the week’s activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.
+Attendance at all department-based activities is compulsory and we have tried to plan the week’s activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.

 All members of the Chemistry Department are looking forward to meeting you in October.